 The mission team was lead by two experts from UN-SPIDER and included experts from United Nations Economic and Social Commission for Asia and the Pacific (UNESCAP), United Nations Office Office for the Coordination of Humanitarian Affairs (UNOCHA), the South Asian Association For Regional Cooperation (SAARC) and United Nations International Strategy for Disaster Reduction (UNISDR).

 The mission included meetings with the State Minister and Chief Coordinator of the National Disaster Management (NDMC), the Ministry of Health and Family, the Maldives Meteorological Service, and the Department of National Planning.
 Three UN Country Offices were visited: UNDP, WHO, and UNICEF.
-The mission also included a one-day workshop bringing together 25 representatives from various governments and UN agencies to discuss cross-cutting issues related to use of geographic and space-based information for disaster risk reduction and emergency response.
+The mission also included a one-day workshop bringing together 25 representatives from various governments and UN agencies to discuss cross-cutting issues related to use of geographic and for disaster risk reduction and emergency response.

-- The National Disaster Management Centre (DMC) is fully aware of the potential of space-based information for disaster risk reduction and related cross-cutting issues such as land use planning, environmental planning, coastal zone management, reef management, etc. However, the Maldives is currently not a member of Sentinel Asia;
+- The National Disaster Management Centre (DMC) is fully aware of the potential of for disaster risk reduction and related cross-cutting issues such as land use planning, environmental planning, coastal zone management, reef management, etc. However, the Maldives is currently not a member of Sentinel Asia;

 - The Department of National Planning (DNP) is already using high resolution satellite images to develop base maps of the islands.
 In addition, DNP has contacts with the Indian Space Research Agency (ISRO) regarding these efforts to use satellite imagery;

 - While the Maldives recently opened the DMC, it lacks the technical capacity to use space-based and geographic information.
-This capacity is required for planning risk reduction activities, which may involve land use mapping, coastal zone mapping, hazard or vulnerability mapping;
+This capacity is required for planning risk reduction activities, which may involve land use mapping, coastal zone mapping, hazard or mapping;

 - The DNP and the Meteorological Service have GIS capacities, but most other institutions, including the DMC, do not possess such capacities;